Robert James Blair Cunynghame

 Robert James Blair Cunynghame of Cronan, FRCSEd, FRSE JP (13 January 1841 – 23 December 1903) was a prominent Scottish surgeon, physiologist and early forensic scientist in the late 19th century.
 He served as President of the Royal College of Surgeons of Edinburgh from 1891 to 1893.
-He is said to have had a calm beautiful face and his opinion was used as a benchmark to medical thought.
+He is said to have had a calm, beautiful face and his opinion was used as a benchmark to medical thought.

-Life
+Early life and education

 He was born in Leith on 13 January 1841 the son of Jane Hinchcliff Addy Clark and George Cunynghame (born 1809).
 His father worked in the Leith shipbuilding company of Strachan, Gasvin and Cunynghame.